Partial differential equations to determine elasto-plastic stress-strain behavior from measured kinematic fields: Abstract

 \section{Abstract}

-A system of partial differential equations is derived to compute the full-field stress from an observed strain field when the plastic component of the material constitutive equation is unknown.
-These equations generalize previously proposed equations that are valid in the case where the elastic strain is negligible.
-The system of equations assume that the constitutive relations are isotropic, but otherwise make few assumptions and can be directly applied (without modification) to cases of finite deformation, non-linear elasticity and plasticity, compressible materials, rate dependent materials, and a variety of different yield surface shapes and hardening laws.
-Unlike the prior linear hyperbolic partial differential equations, this system of equations is non-linear and time dependent.
-The newly proposed equations can be used to solve for the stress field (and hence constitutive equation), for arbitrary geometries and loading conditions when the full-field strain is known.
-This generalization resolves a significant challenge in computing the stress during elasto-plastic deformations: some regions of the material will be elastically unloading while others are undergoing significant plastic deformation.
-This problem significantly limited applications of the previously proposed equations, but is fully resolved here.

-A two-dimensional case study of necking in a uniaxial tensile test specimen is investigated to illustrate the method.
-The governing equations are numerically solved using an algorithm based on on the finite volume method developed in an accompanying work.
-This is validated against the solution to the forward problem and shown to give accurate results (within numerical error of the true solution).
-This case study thus demonstrates that the developed approach has unique capabilities, including the first theoretically exact solution to this well studied problem.
+\begin{singlespace} A system of partial differential equations (PDEs) is derived to compute the full-field stress from an observed kinematic field when the flow rule governing the plastic deformation is unknown.
+These equations generalize previously proposed equations that assume pure plastic behavior without elasticity.
+A method to numerically solve these equations is also presented.
+In addition to force balance, the equations are derived from the elastic-plastic decomposition of the deformation gradient, the assumption of isotropy, and the assumption that the function mapping the elastic strain to stress is known.
+The system of equations can be directly applied to complex geometries, finite deformation, non-linear elasticity and plasticity, compressible materials, rate dependent materials, and a variety of hardening laws.
+This system of PDEs is non-linear and time dependent.
+Furthermore, it overcomes an important prior limitation: it can be directly applied to cases where some regions of a body are elastically deforming while others are elasto-plastically deforming.
+A two-dimensional case study of necking in a uniaxial tensile specimen is investigated to illustrate and validate the method.
+The governing equations are numerically solved using strain fields output from a finite element simulation and validated against this same simulation showing accurate results. \end{singlespace}